DMOoF25-TEAM11/ArlaNatureConnect/docs/UseCase002B-AssignNatureCheckCase/UC002B-ER.md

 - `AssignedAt` is set when the case is assigned to a consultant (can be null if not yet assigned)

 ### FARMS
-- `PersonId` is NOT NULL per domain model (a farm must have an owner)
+- `OwnerId` is NOT NULL per domain model (a farm must have an owner)
 - `AddressId` is NOT NULL per domain model (a farm must have an address)
 - In the domain model, these use `Guid.Empty` as default if not set, but database schema enforces NOT NULL